Bokeh-Solutions/Config_Replicator/README.md

 ## Pre-Requisites
 If the gui needs to be used PyQT4 should be installed.
 PyQT4 should be compiled from the sources and can be downloaded from [here](https://www.riverbankcomputing.com/software/pyqt/download)
-Also paramiko should be installed if ssh is needed to connect to the devices, in linux is easy to install the library, but in Windows can present a challenge, Google search can help you to find some information about this.
+Also paramiko should be installed if ssh is needed to connect to the devices, in linux is easy to install the library, but in Windows can pose a challenge, Google search can help you to find some information about this.

 Because the libraries used by this tool are multiplatform the tool is multiplatform